 - The nurse may ask for a doctor's note if deemed necessary. - Students must see the nurse before 10:00 a.m. to give coaches enough time to plan if an off-sports request is verified.
-Phone calls home a.m. will be for emergency purposes only. - All students will go to practice. - If a student is experiencing mild symptoms (headache, upset stomach, a cold) the student will go to practice and watch with their team. - If the student does not feel well enough to do this, Bement will ask the parent to pick up the student due to illness. - If students request a non-medical off-sports, they must speak with the athletic director and coach, and either may grant an off-sports excuse. - If a student is given off-sports the day before a game, the coach will have discretion over whether or not that student plays the game. - All students diagnosed with a concussion by their doctor will not participate in any sports, recess, or physical activity until cleared by a doctor's order.
-All schoolwork will be assigned per doctor's orders: please forward these orders to the Health Office. - Once the Health Office learns of a concussion, the Concussion Plan (see pg 30) will be sent home explaining the process moving forward.
+Phone calls home will be for emergency purposes only. - All students will go to practice. - If a student is experiencing mild symptoms (headache, upset stomach, a cold) the student will go to practice and watch with their team. - If the student does not feel well enough to do this, Bement will ask the parent to pick up the student due to illness. - If a student is given off-sports the day before a game, this may impact the student's playing time.
+All students diagnosed with a concussion by their doctor will not participate in any sports, recess, or physical activity until cleared by a doctor's order.
+All schoolwork will be assigned per doctor's orders; please forward these orders to the Health Office. - Once the Health Office learns of a concussion, the Concussion Plan (see pg 30) will be sent home explaining the process moving forward.